codefreezefi/codefreeze.fi/index.md

 ### Winter?
 Really?

 Have you ever been coding under the northern lights?
 Or in a Lapp daylight?
 Early-mid February is one of the best times to see northern lights in action.
-And it also happens, that there's a full moon during the stay.
-We've done what we can - provide best possible time for some extraordinary experiences.
+It turn out that during our stay in 2024, we have a new moon - which means that if we get lucky with the auroras, there is less other light sources (moon) and the auroras can be seen as more intensive.
+That also means that the evenings will be way darker than during full moon (like 2023)

 We know it might be rather cold.
 Temperatures down to -25°C are normal at the time of the year.
 For some clothing tips, see the [FAQ](#faq).

 ### Smoke sauna?

 Being in Lapland in the winter, and one of the most important things is to have a decent sauna.
 And we do.
-There's a big enough smoke sauna to have probably up to 30 programmers.
+There's a big enough smoke sauna to have probably up to 25 programmers.
 And possibility for winter swimming on a relaxing little stream.

 ### Want to relax a bit while coding?